maheshdbabar9340/Notes/README.md

 ** Java **
 From Bottom >>..

+While operating upon strings, there are times when we need to convert a number represented as a string into an integer type.

+The method generally used to convert String to Integer in Java is parseInt().
+This method belongs to Integer class in java.lang package.

+It takes a valid string as a parameter and parses it into primitive data type int.

+It only accepts String as a parameter and on passing values of any other data type, it produces an error due to incompatible types.

+		public class GFG {
+		    public static void main(String args[])
+		    {
+			int decimalExample = Integer.parseInt("20");
+			int signedPositiveExample = Integer.parseInt("+20");
+			int signedNegativeExample = Integer.parseInt("-20");
+			int radixExample = Integer.parseInt("20", 16);
+			int stringExample = Integer.parseInt("geeks", 29);

+			System.out.println(decimalExample);
+			System.out.println(signedPositiveExample);
+			System.out.println(signedNegativeExample);
+			System.out.println(radixExample);
+			System.out.println(stringExample);
+		    }
+		}
+		Output:
+		20
+		20
+		-20
+		32
+		11670324

 Java For-each Loop | Enhanced For Loop

  It provides an alternative approach to traverse the array or collection in Java.